Nyco/BedTimeStoryMaster/README.md

 # BedTimeStoryMaster

-Create bed time story for your hildern in under a minute!
+Create bed time story for your children, in one minute!

 This app allows adults to select a wide range of story parameters to create a prompt, for them to copy and paste in their preferred AI/LLM.